ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

 System description
 ==================

-Electriclal System
+Electrical System
 ------------------

-The model assumes a symmetric machine with sinusoidal input voltage as well as the common assumptions for the dq-transformation (neglecting the zero-component).
+The model assumes a symmetric machine with a sinusoidal input voltage as well as the common assumptions for the dq-transformation (neglecting the zero-component).
-Small letter values indicate time dependency without explicitly stating.
+Small letter values indicate time dependency without explicitly stating it.
 The PMSM model is based on its differential equation using the flux-linkage as state values in the dq-plane [[#Schroeder_Regelung]_, p.
 1092]:

 .. math::